ToyinTO/python-aws/README.md

 # python-aws
-Automating AWS tasks with Python
+Short Scripts on Automating AWS tasks with Python